+D.S.PARROTT MIDDLE SCHOOL Administration has the final authority to decide if clothing items and accessories comply with the dress code policy.
 Clothing is to support the professional academic atmosphere of a school.
 Attire must not be disruptive or cause a distraction to the learning environment.
 Illuminated clothing, illuminated accessories, costume-like apparel, costume-like clothing, and costume-like accessories are not permitted.
 Undergarments are NOT to be visible.

-Students have the right to dress comfortably in a way appropriate to the school setting.
+Students’ Rights- Students have the right to dress comfortably in a way appropriate to the school setting.

-Students have the responsibility to dress in a non-offensive manner to others that is compliant with school, classroom, and extracurricular rules.
+Students’ Responsibilities- Students have the responsibility to dress in a non-offensive manner to others that is compliant with school, classroom, and extracurricular rules.

 The following procedures are established to promote discipline, maintain order and provide a healthy environment conducive to academic purposes.
 Students are required to wear appropriate clothing and shoes according to the situation and the grade level involved.
 Inappropriate clothing and appearance are disruptive to the school program.
 Principals will enforce adherence to the dress code using measures within their jurisdiction.
-School administrators have final authority to decide if clothing complies with district rules.
+School administrators have the final authority to decide if clothing complies with district rules.

 E. UNACCEPTABLE ATTIRE – Any apparel, tattoo, or marking that is determined inappropriate, disruptive to the educational environment, or considered offensive to good taste by the principal or designee of the school is prohibited.
-Inappropriate attire includes any jewelry that presents a safety or health hazard such as spiked jewelry or accessories; costume accessories, wallet chains, or dog chains; or bandanas worn, displayed, or carried onto campus.
+Inappropriate attire includes any jewelry that presents a safety or health hazard such as spiked jewelry or accessories; costume accessories, wallet chains, or dog chains; or bandanas worn, displayed or carried onto campus.
 Unacceptable tattoos or markings that are permanent must be covered.
 Any inappropriate manner of grooming, which by color arrangement, trademark, or other attributes denotes membership in a gang, advocates drugs, tobacco products, alcohol, violence, sexual innuendo, profanity, or has caused disruption is also prohibited.

 F. FOOTWEAR – Students must wear shoes that are safe and appropriate for the specific learning environment.
 Tennis shoes are recommended in most settings throughout the school.
 Tennis shoes are REQUIRED for participation in P.E.